-Treasury Note - Definition
+Treasury Note - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Treasury Note?How Does a Treasury Note Work?Interest Rate and Risk Duration Changes in Yield Curves of a Treasury Note

 A treasury note is a US government debt instrument with fixed interest rate and can be resold in the market to increase its value.
 Treasury notes have a maturity of at least a year and can last up to 10 years.
 Treasury Notes can be obtained by either a competitive or non-competitive bid, where investors specify the amount they want in the former, or accept whatever is offered in the latter.
 In a competitive bid, investors requests can be denied based on several factors, while it is a rare occurrence in a noncompetitive bid.